 After a refreshing time at the vineyard, head over to Navigli to join in the Milanese tradition of aperitivo.
 Enjoy a relaxing pre-dinner cocktail, wine, or spritz at the waterside bars.
 Stroll through the canal banks, catch the sunset at Navigli Grande, and don’t forget to take some amazing photos.
 After your walking tour, pop into a restaurant to refuel your stomach, I have some recommendations below:

-PRO-TIP: A great option to experience the beautiful canal, explore the architectural jewel of Milan and experience the culture and history of Milan is to go on a 1-hour Navigli Canal Cruise with a local guide.
+⭐ INSIDER TIP: A great option to experience the beautiful canal, explore the architectural jewel of Milan, and experience the culture and history of Milan is to go on a 1-hour Navigli Canal Cruise with a local guide.

-- Al Bacio Navigli: You can check Tripadvisor and see the 5 stars’ reviews at this place.
+- Al Bacio Navigli: This place has 5 star reviews everywhere you check, for a reason!
 From the music to the service and food, this place is amazing.
 It’s very welcoming with a super-friendly and warm atmosphere.
 They serve delectable Italian cuisines, there are options for meat lovers, gluten-free, and vegans.
 Generous food portion, tasty and super fresh gourmet food.

-- Pizzium: This is another great restaurant with high rates on Tripadvisor, a great option for a quick and delicious dinner, it’s been described as the restaurant with the best Neapolitan pizza in, Navigli, and with good reasons.
+- Pizzium: This is another great restaurant with high reviews too, a great option for a quick and delicious dinner, it’s been described as the restaurant with the best Neapolitan pizza in, Navigli, and with good reasons.
 They serve a variety of cuisines; Italian, Mediterranean, Neapolitan, and Campania.
 The dishes are reasonably priced and yummy, desserts and cocktails are all great.

 Day 2 in Milan: Explore more exciting attractions

-The second day of your e days in Milan itinerary promises to be just as exciting as the first, you will visit some of the oldest attractions in Milan and get a feel of ancient Rome.
-Get ready to step back in time, it’s okay if your jaw drops to the floor, you can pick up after.
+The second day of your 2 days in Milan itinerary promises to be just as exciting as the first, you will visit some of the oldest attractions in Milan and get a feel of ancient Rome.
+Get ready to step back in time.
+It’s okay if your jaw drops to the floor, you can pick up after.
 Ready?
 Let’s go…